CielCiel1/NEU-Stock-Stock-market-prediction-based-on-financial-news/README.md

   <h1 align="center", id="introduction">NEU-STOCK</h1>
 </p>

 - In this study, we investigated and suggested a novel method for predicting stock values based on the effect of news articles.
-We chose 'Long short-term memory in conjunction with the 'Attention' mechanism after comparing and evaluating several alternative models.
+We chose `Long short-term memory` in conjunction with the `Attention` mechanism after comparing and evaluating several alternative models.
 NEU-STOCK is tested using FPT's 1800 sample dataset and the website CafeF.vn.

 ## Details <a name="Details"></a>